projectcalico/calico/master/security/protect-hosts.md

 #### Hosts and workloads

-In the context of Calico configuration, a **workload** is a virtualized compute instance, like a VM or container.
+In the context of {{site.prodname}} configuration, a **workload** is a virtualized compute instance, like a VM or container.
 A **host** is the computer that runs the hypervisor (for VMs), or container runtime (for containers).
 We say it “hosts” the workloads as guests.

 #### Host endpoints

 Each host has one or more network interfaces that it uses to communicate externally.
-You can use Calico network policy to secure these interfaces (called host endpoints).
-Calico host endpoints can have labels, and they work the same as labels on workload endpoints.
+You can use {{site.prodname}} network policy to secure these interfaces (called host endpoints). {{site.prodname}} host endpoints can have labels, and they work the same as labels on workload endpoints.
 The network policy rules can apply to both workload and host endpoints using label selectors.

 #### Failsafe rules

 It is easy to inadvertently cut all host connectivity because of non-existent or misconfigured network policy.
-To avoid this, Calico provides failsafe rules with default/configurable ports that are open on all host endpoints.
+To avoid this, {{site.prodname}} provides failsafe rules with default/configurable ports that are open on all host endpoints.

 #### Default behavior of workload to host traffic

-By default, Calico blocks all connections from a workload to its local host.
+By default, {{site.prodname}} blocks all connections from a workload to its local host.
 You can control whether connections from a workload endpoint to its local host are dropped, returned, or accepted using a simple parameter.

-Calico allows all connections from processes running on the host to guest workloads on the host.
+{{site.prodname}} allows all connections from processes running on the host to guest workloads on the host.
 This allows host processes to run health checks and debug guest workloads.

 #### Default behavior of external traffic to/from host

-If a host endpoint is added and network policy is not in place, the Calico default is to deny traffic to/from that endpoint (except for traffic allowed by failsafe rules).
-For host endpoints, Calico blocks traffic only to/from interfaces that it’s been explicitly told about in network policy.
+If a host endpoint is added and network policy is not in place, the {{site.prodname}} default is to deny traffic to/from that endpoint (except for traffic allowed by failsafe rules).
+For host endpoints, {{site.prodname}} blocks traffic only to/from interfaces that it’s been explicitly told about in network policy.
 Traffic to/from other interfaces is ignored.

 #### Other host protection

-In terms of design consistency in Calico, you may wonder about the following use cases.
+In terms of design consistency in {{site.prodname}}, you may wonder about the following use cases.

-**Does Calico protect a local host from workloads?**<br>
+**Does {{site.prodname}} protect a local host from workloads?**<br>
 Yes.
 DefaultEndpointToHostAction controls whether or not workloads can acesss their local host.<br>

-**Does Calico protect a workload from the host it is running on?**<br>
+**Does {{site.prodname}} protect a workload from the host it is running on?**<br>
-No. Calico allows connections the host makes to the workloads running on that host.
+No. {{site.prodname}} allows connections the host makes to the workloads running on that host.
 Some orchestrators like Kubernetes depend on this connectivity for health checking the workload.
-Moreover, processes running on the local host are often privileged enough to override local Calico policy.
+Moreover, processes running on the local host are often privileged enough to override local {{site.prodname}} policy.
 Be very cautious with the processes that you allow to run in the host's root network namespace.</br>

 ### Before you begin...

-If you are already running Calico for Kubernetes, you are good to go.
-If you want to install Calico on a bare-metal machine for host protection only, see [Bare metal hosts]({{site.baseurl}}/{{page.version}}/getting-started/bare-metal/installation/binary-mgr).
+If you are already running {{site.prodname}} for Kubernetes, you are good to go.
+If you want to install {{site.prodname}} on a bare-metal machine for host protection only, see [Bare metal hosts]({{site.baseurl}}/{{page.version}}/getting-started/bare-metal/installation/binary-mgr).

 ### How to